EleutherAI/djinn/README.md

 ```

 Notes:
-- `--sample` controls how many problems to import per exploit (kept).
+- `--sample` controls how many problems to import per exploit.
+- Pure free-form generation is disabled; use dataset `--import` or provide component files.
 - `--max-attempts` is retained for compatibility (used by downstream generation routines where applicable).

 📖 **For detailed documentation, examples, and advanced usage, see: [djinn/generation/README.md](djinn/generation/README.md)**